hgyxbll/cheat/README.md

 If `cheat.h` is placed in a global include directory (like `/usr/include`) and `__BASE_FILE__` is a relative path, then
+ CHEAT will not work unless
- CHEAT has to be copied into the project directory.
+ `cheat.h` is copied into the project directory.